Thursday, June 30, 2011

 "These plants release millions of pounds of chemicals to the air during production each year, including many cancer-causing toxic air pollutants such as arsenic, benzene, formaldehyde, and cadmium.
 Other toxic chemicals are released into the air as the asphalt is loaded into trucks and hauled from the plant site, including volatile organic compounds, polycyclic aromatic hydrocarbons (PAHs), and very fine condensed particulates."

-cancer, central nervous system problems, liver damage, respiratory problems and skin irritation.
+"Exposure to these air toxics may cause cancer, central nervous system problems, liver damage, respiratory problems and skin irritation.
 According to one health agency, asphalt fumes contain substances known to cause cancer, can cause coughing, wheezing or shortness of breath, severe irritation of the skin, headaches, dizziness, and nausea."

 The Dangers of Quarry Blasting, Part 2